Skip to content

 print(result.to_list())

-For IVF and HNSW, nprobe controls search breadth.
+For IVF, SPANN, and HNSW, nprobe controls search breadth.
 Higher values generally improve recall and increase latency.

 result = collection.search(query, k=3, nprobe=20)